Silwerkrans: Religion

 The village has a rich history of religious activities with the wide practice of Christianity.
 Tlokweng also has strong traditional and cultural religion.
 It is still widely common for ancestral practices (ditiro tsa Badimo) to be held within families in the village.
-Some of the mainstream churches in Tlokweng includes Transvaal Basotho Church (also known as RraBedi), Lutheran Church, Zion Christian Church (ZCC), Apostolic Faith Mission, Pentecostal Holiness Church, Roman Catholic Church, International Pentecostal Christian Church (also known as kwa-Modise) and a wide variety of traditional Zionist Churches.
-Since the early 1990s there has been a wide proliferation of charismatic Christian churches.Some of these churches include El Shadai Ministries and many others using temporary tents as church gathering facility.
-Some of the best known preachers in the village includes Reverend Thobedi of Lutheran Church, Reverend Tshinangwe of Pentecostal Holiness Church and the young generation of charismatic churches.
+Some of the mainstream churches in Tlokweng includes Uniting Lutheran Church (used to be known as RraBedi), Lutheran Church (known as Mahanaim), Zion Christian Church (ZCC), Apostolic Faith Mission, Pentecostal Holiness Church, Roman Catholic Church, International Pentecostal Christian Church (also known as kwa-Modise) and a wide variety of traditional Zionist Churches.
+Since the early 1990s there has been a wide proliferation of charismatic Christian churches.
+Some of these churches include El Shadai Ministries and many others using temporary tents as church gathering facility.